caporaso-lab/developing-with-qiime2/book/parallel.rst

 A `Parsl configuration <https://parsl.readthedocs.io/en/stable/userguide/configuring.html>`_ is required to use Parsl.
 This configuration tells Parsl what resources are available to it, and how to use them.
 How to create and use a Parsl configuration through QIIME 2 depends on which interface you're using and will be detailed on a per-interface basis below.

-For basic usage, we have supplied a vendored configuration that we load from a .toml file that will be used by default if you instruct QIIME 2 to execute in parallel without a particular configuration.
+For basic usage, we have supplied a vendored configuration that we load from a `.toml <https://toml.io/en/>`_ file that will be used by default if you instruct QIIME 2 to execute in parallel without a particular configuration.
 This configuration file is shown below.
+We write this file the first time you attempt to use it, and the "X # max(psutil.cpu_count() - 1, 1)" is calculated and written to the file at that time.

 .. code-block::